-4.9 Blundell's will support all pupils by:
+4.10 Blundell's will support all pupils by:

-- 4.10.1 Providing access to a telephone helpline enabling them to call for support in private. - 4.10.2 Providing every child with a homework diary or school calendar, both of which contain guidance on where to turn for advice, including confidential help lines and web addresses for external specialists such as ChildLine, Kidscape, Get Connected and the Samaritans. - 4.10.3 Displaying advice around school and form rooms on where pupils can seek help. - 4.10.4 Providing regular lessons to pupils on On-line safety & safeguarding and ensure that all pupils understand and adhere to the school's guidelines in this area (which are set out specifically in the school's Pupil ICT Acceptable Use policy).
-This includes guidance on educating pupils to stay safe including On-line safety and online protection.
-For more details on cyber-bullying, please refer to the school's anti-bullying policy. - 4.10.5 Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.10.6 Promoting a caring, safe and positive environment within the school. - 4.10.7 Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.10.8 Notifying external agencies as soon as there is a significant concern. - 4.10.9 Providing continuing support to a pupil about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the pupil's new school or FE College and ensuring the school medical records are forwarded as a matter of priority. - 4.10.10 Reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+- 4.10.1 Providing access to a telephone helpline enabling them to call for support in private. - 4.10.2 Providing every child with a homework diary or school calendar, both of which contain guidance on where to turn for advice, including confidential help lines and web addresses for external specialists such as ChildLine, Kidscape, Get Connected and the Samaritans. - 4.10.3 Displaying advice in the Medical Centre and Boarding Houses on where pupils can seek help. - 4.10.4 Providing leadership training to our Monitors and senior pupils, which specifically covers safeguarding and child protection issues and the importance of offering support and assistance to younger and to vulnerable pupils. - 4.10.5 Providing regular lessons to pupils regarding online safety and ensure that all pupils understand and adhere to the school's guidelines in this area (which are set out specifically in the school's Pupil ICT Acceptable Use policy).
+This includes guidance on educating pupils to stay safe including e-safety and online protection.
+PSHE lessons focus, among other areas, on the risk areas of 'content, contact, conduct and commerce'.
+For more details on cyber-bullying, please refer to the school's anti-bullying policy. - 4.10.6 Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.10.7 Promoting a caring, safe and positive environment within the school.

+- 4.10.8 Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.10.9 Notifying the appropriate external agencies as soon as there is a significant concern. - 4.10.10 Providing continuing support to a pupil about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the pupil's new school or FE College and ensuring the school medical records are forwarded as a matter of priority. - 4.10.11 Reassuring victims that they are being taken seriously and that they will be supported and kept safe.